-All pieces are published by Musica Propria, Inc. (San Antonio, TX) and available directly by purchase from Musica Propria, Inc. or from all other music retailers.
+All pieces are published by Musica Propria, Inc. and available for purchase directly from Musica Propria, Inc. or from all other major sheet music retailers.

 RAINIER SUNRISE (2016): String Orchestra, Grade 4+, 5’00